 Maid of Orleans is the source of jasmine tea while Madagascar jasmine is a large vine with tiny starry flowers.
-The latter can grow 20 feet tall (6 meters).
+The latter can grow 20 feet tall (6 m.).

 Star jasmine is a smaller vine but produces prolific blooms.
 These can be steeped in water and used to make jasmine rice.